People's Choice Awards 2018 Winners: The Complete List on People's Choice Awards

 The people have spoken!

 The 2018 E!
-People's Choice Awards are finally here and we can't wait to see which celebrities, songs, movies, TV shows and more take home that coveted PCAs trophy.
+People's Choice Awards are finally here and we are so happy to celebrate all of the celebrities, songs, movies, TV shows and that took home the coveted PCAs trophies this year.

-In a few short hours your favorite stars from every area of the entertainment world will be in Santa Monica to attend E!'s first-ever broadcast of the People's Choice Awards.
+On Sunday, your favorite stars from every area of the entertainment world arrived in Santa Monica to attend E!'s first-ever broadcast of the People's Choice Awards.

 Sounds like a big deal, right?
-Well, it is, and not just for fans, but for the stars who will be taking home awards tonight because you voted for them.
+Well, it was, and not just for fans, but for the stars who took home awards tonight because you voted for them.

-Sure, you'll still love Riverdale if it doesn't win Drama TV Show of 2018, and you'll always have a special place in your heart for Drake even if he isn't named Male Artist of 2018, but it will be amazing to see which of your votes actually took your top choices to the winner's circle.

-What's even more exciting is that some of the awards have already started being handed out and we have your guide to them all right here!
+Shadowhunters: The Mortal Instruments and Nicki Minaj are among the shows and stars that had a big night, but they weren't the only ones celebrating at this year's award show.
+Celebrities from a variety of areas in the entertainment industry were toasting to their wins together because your votes took them to the winner's circle.

 Matt Kennedy/Marvel Studios